best long distance hiking trails in Europe

 on

 It is no secret that we love the Camino de Santiago and thru-hiking.
-We’ve written a lot of posts about it and a guide book too.
-But, we also know that there are other routes in Europe that we haven’t yet got our mucky paws on.
+We’ve written a lot of posts about it and guide books too.
+But, we also know that there are other routes in Europe that are equally worth a stomp along.
 As keen hikers, we are always on the lookout for long distance hiking trails in Europe.
-There are many to choose from, but we’ve compiled a list of our favourites that we hope to try at some point soon.
-A hiking bucket-list of sorts!
-If you’re looking for some alternatives to the Camino de Santiago, read on for some inspiration.

 1. West Highland Way (Scotland)